shubhamdawande/Hair-Segmentation/README.md

 # README

-### This is a neural network implementation inspired from U-NET for generating the hair segmentation masks on image as well as video data.
+### This is a neural network implementation inspired from U-NET for generating hair segmentation masks on image & video data.
+Built for virtual try-on of beauty products.

 ### Details